LenShustek/AnalyticalEngine/README.md

 no decision is immutable until we start construction, and maybe not even then.

 If you are interested, the place to start is the latest version of the proposal document in this directory.
-It will be modified frequently, but there is a log at the end that highlights changes.
+It will be modified occasionally, but there is a log at the end that highlights what has changed.

 Other directories will appear as various parts of the project are developed.
 These are the first to be added: